1758 - Siege of Colberg

 In 1758, a large Russian army had proceeded to the invasion of East Prussia and then to the invasion of Brandenburg.
-After the indecisive battle of Zorndorf at the end of August, the Russian army remained idle in Brandenburg during the whole month of September.
-Due to lack of supplies, it then slowly retired towards East Prussia.
-However, at the beginning of October, general Fermor detached Palmbach with a corps to lay siege to Colberg.
-Indeed, the capture of this fortress and of its harbour would give the Russians an easily supplied place to sustain an army wintering in Pomerania.
-Furthermore, this would open a much shorter line of communication to supply an army campaigning in Brandenburg or Silesia.
+After the indecisive Battle of Zorndorf at the end of August, the Russian army remained idle in Brandenburg during the whole month of September.
+Due to lack of supplies, it then slowly retired towards East Pomerania.
+However, at the beginning of October, General Fermor detached Palmenbach with a corps to lay siege to Colberg.
+Indeed, the capture of this fortress and of its harbour would give the Russians an easily supplied place to sustain an army wintering in Eastern Pomerania.
+Furthermore, this would open a much shorter line of communication to supply an army campaigning in Brandenburg or Silesia the following year.

-From March to August, the Prussians had already reinforced the defences of the fortress by building a wooden palisade along the covert way.
+Since the beginning of 1758, the commandant of Colberg was Major von der Heyde.
+He was assisted by three other veterans: Artillery-Lieutenant Ebel, Lieutenant von Koschitzki as engineer, and Lieutenant Scheel.
+Upon arrival, he had immediately begun to improve the existing defensive works.
+From March to August, the Prussians had already reinforced the defences of the fortress by building a wooden palisade in front the covert way surrounding the fortress.
 Furthermore, they prepared all batteries, made sally ports and threw temporary bridges over the ditches.